-- When a building company constructs multiple houses on a site, they make a set of negative rules, called covenants, which have to be accepted by every house buyer.
+- When a building company constructs multiple houses on a site, they make a set of rules (“covenants”), which have to be accepted by every house buyer.
 Sometimes a house owner will consider one of the covenants to be ridiculous.
 He will simply refuse to comply.
-However, protection or amenity provided by that covenant could even have been one of the reasons why the neighbour bought that particular house in the first place.
-Many disputes arise from this source.

-- Common law nuisance is a very broad category which is often relied on.
-It was defined long ago as: "causing a substantial and unreasonable interference with a [claimant]'s land or his/her use or enjoyment of that land".
+- Common law nuisance: "causing a substantial and unreasonable interference with a [claimant]'s land or his/her use or enjoyment of that land".
 In the round, it covers noise, dogs, bright lights and so on.

 - Finally, we have the Human Rights Act which is often thrown in as an afterthought because it covers almost everything.